kunigami/kunigami.github.io/blog/_posts/2022-03-01-moving-semantics-cpp.md

 ## Conclusion

 In this post we learned about rvalue references and move semantics and how they're connected.
-Thomas Becker's *C++ Rvalue References Explained* [1] is an excellent resource that goes into this depth while being very accessible by doing a step-by-step progression.
+Thomas Becker's *C++ Rvalue References Explained* [1] is an excellent resource that goes into details while being very accessible through step-by-step progression.

 One key observation that made me internalize why rvalue references are useful for move semantics is that *rvalues cannot be read from*.
 This constraint enables more efficient operations such as moving data instead of copying.
 I haven't seen it explicitly called out in the articles about move semantics I read.